Frequently Asked Questions (FAQ)

-The best way to “get signed” is to seen during a live performance, our favorite artists sound good not only in recordings but on stage too.
+The best way to “get signed” is to be seen during a live performance; our favorite artists sound good not only in recordings but on stage too.
 Our A&R reps regularly scout venues in the Philly region and other major cities looking for talent, but feel free to invite us to your show if you are playing in the area and would like us to see you.
 We also attend festivals, and accept demos and full EP recordings for consideration.
 Your can submit your tunes here, or on our Submithub.

 What does it mean to be signed?

 Being signed generally means that the artist and record label sign a contract governing the terms of their relationship.
 You can download our Terms Sheet here.

 What are some of the legal agreements used in the music industry?

 There are many legal agreements that artists might sign when working with Record Labels or Publishers.
 Some of these agreements are:

 - Recording Contract (record contract or record deal) is a legal agreement between the record label and a singer songwriter or band.
 This contract facilitates making the record(s) for the label to sell and promote.
 The contract forms a partnership that makes the artist exclusive to the label.

 - Work Made for Hire Agreement – This agreement between a session musician and Label for a recorded performance “Sound Recordings”.
 The musician is compensated in exchange for the ownership rights under the US Copyright Laws.